-A recently refilled spa can sometimes result in air lock.
+A recently refilled spa can sometimes result in an airlock.
 The first step you can take to try and clear out the trapped air is to turn your spa jets on and off a few times.
-If this does not do the trick, you may need to loosen the top fitting on your pump until you hear air / see water escape.
+If this does not do the trick, you may need to loosen the top fitting on your pump until you hear air or see water escape.
 Once done, tighten the fitting again.

 Growling or grumbling is often related to a lack of water flowing through your pump.
-Clogs in your circulation system are usually the cause of .
+Clogs in your circulation system are usually the cause.
 The quick fix for this issue is to ensure all valves near your pump are open and your spa water is topped off to allow sufficient water flow.

 This sound is typically the result of bad bearings on your spa pump.
 While this sound is generally more off-putting than the growling mentioned above, you can continue to use your spa safely.
 Albeit, the noise will only worsen over time.
 The first thing to do is lubricate the bearings, this will alleviate the sound for the time being, but you'll likely need to replace the circulation pump down the track.

 Unless it is the middle of the day, 40 degrees and your spa is outside, no one wants to jump into a cold spa.
 Furthermore, the phrase 'cold spa' doesn't even sound right.
 In the event of cold spa water, you should always check your water level first.
 Second, check your circulation system for clogs, ensuring you also wash or change your filter.